 - Flee: When you are tempted to do something immoral or impure on the Internet, turn the computer off immediately and pray or read the Bible for a while.
 The biblical model, exemplified by Joseph when he fled Potiphar's wife at the expense of his own career and comfort, is to flee from temptation.
 Flirting with temptation is a dangerous game - a game that we usually lose.
 “The best way to disengage an impure desire is to engage a pure one; the best way to expel the love of what is evil is to embrace the love of what is good instead.
 To be specific, we must replace the object of our sinful affection with an infinitely more worthy one - God Himself” - Thomas Chalmers

-"Flee also youthful lusts: but follow righteousness, faith, charity, peace, with them that call on the Lord out of a pure heart" - 2 Timothy 2:22
+“Flee also youthful lusts; but pursue righteousness, faith, love, peace with those who call on the Lord out of a pure heart” - 2 Timothy 2:22

-"But thou, O man of God, flee these things; and follow after righteousness, godliness, faith, love, patience, meekness" - 1 Timothy 6:11
+“But you, O man of God, flee these things and pursue righteousness, godliness, faith, love, patience, gentleness” - 1 Timothy 6:11

-"Flee fornication.
-Every sin that a man doeth is without the body; but he that committeth fornication sinneth against his own body" - 1 Corinthians 6:18
+“Flee sexual immorality.
+Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body” - 1 Corinthians 6:18

 - Protect Your Personal Information: Never give out personal information about yourself, such as your real name, where you live, where you work, your phone number, passwords, etc. unless you are absolutely certain of the identity of the person with whom you are in contact.
 Don't respond to emails asking for private information or requesting that you 'verify your account details' - always contact the company in question directly.
 For further guidelines, see 'The Complete Guide To Avoiding Online Scams' and 'How To Identify Phishing Attacks' - or take a test to see if you can identify email scams.